trskop/command-wrapper/SUBCOMMAND_PROTOCOL.md

     Subcommand must respect these values if it's producing any output that is not part of user interaction.

+* `COMMAND_WRAPPER_COLOUR` contains one of:

+    * `always` - Always use colourised output, even if output is not a terminal.
+This can be useful when, for example, piping output to a pager.
+    * `auto` - Use colourised output when the output is a terminal that supports it.
+    * `no` - Never use colourised output.

+    Subcommands aren't requred to support colourised output, but if they do then they have to respect this environment variable.

 ## Configuration File